Anti-topological crystal and non-Abelian liquid in twisted semiconductor bilayers

 In this work, we study the phase diagram of $t$MoTe$_2$ at half-filling of the second miniband.
 We identify commensurate electron crystals with unit cells quadrupled relative to the moiré unit cell.
-We work with both the adiabatic model \cite{morales2023magic,zhai2020theory,shi2024adiabatic}, previously shown to host a non-Abelian FCI phase \cite{reddy2024non}, and the lowest-harmonic continuum model from which the adiabatic model is derived \cite{wu2019topological}.
-The lowest two non-interacting minibands in a fixed valley of both models have the same Chern number +1 throughout the twist angle range we focus on.
+To gain a more complete picture of competing phases, we examine both the adiabatic model \cite{morales2023magic,zhai2020theory,shi2024adiabatic}, previously shown to host a non-Abelian FCI phase \cite{reddy2024non}, and the lowest-harmonic continuum model from which the adiabatic model is derived \cite{wu2019topological}.
+The first two non-interacting minibands in a fixed valley of both models have the same Chern number +1 throughout the twist angle range we focus on.
 Yet remarkably, they both host ``anti-topological" crystals with vanishing many-body Chern numbers $C=0$.
-Further, we find that, in the adiabatic model, two additional crystal phases with $C=2$ and $1$ appear at angles nearby that at which a $C=\frac 3 2$ non-Abelian FCI appears.
+Further, we find that, in the adiabatic model, two additional crystal phases with $C=2$ and $1$ appear at angles near that at which a $C=\frac 3 2$ non-Abelian FCI appears.

 We base our conclusions on a combination of band-projected exact diagonalization and all-band Hartree-Fock calculations.
-The anti-topological crystal we study here at $n=3/2$ shares a quadrupled unit cell in common with the QAH crystal recently proposed at $n=1/2$ in $t$MoTe$_2$ but differs in its Chern number \cite{sheng2024quantum}.
-Our work identifies the anti-topological crystal as a new type of electron crystal distinct from crystals in partially occupied Chern bands studied previously, and establishes it as the competing state to the non-Abelian FCI state at half filling of the second miniband in $t$MoTe$_2$.
+The anti-topological crystal shares a quadrupled unit cell in common with the quantum anomalous Hall (QAH) crystal recently proposed in $t$MoTe$_2$ \cite{sheng2024quantum}.
+However, the QAH crystal studied in Ref. \cite{sheng2024quantum} occurs at half-filling of a Chern $+1$ band and has a total Chern number of $+1$, whereas the anti-topological crystal occurs at three-halves filling of two Chern $+1$ bands and has a total Chern number of $0$.
+Our work identifies the anti-topological crystal as a new type of electron crystal distinct from crystals in partially occupied Chern bands studied previously and establishes it as a competitor to the non-Abelian FCI state at half-filling of the second miniband in $t$MoTe$_2$.

-Recent experiments report the appearance of a $C=2$ Chern insulator under a finite magnetic field stemming from $n=2$, providing evidence that the first and second moiré bands in a given valley have the same Chern number \cite{park2024ferromagnetism}.
+Recent experiments report the appearance of a $C=2$ Chern insulator under a finite magnetic field stemming from $n=2$, providing evidence that the first and second moiré bands in a given valley have the same Chern number \cite{park2025ferromagnetism}.
 Meanwhile, an insulating state appears near $n=\frac{3}{2}$ at finite magnetic field.
 Our theory suggests a possible explanation of the $n=\frac{3}{2}$ insulating state as an anti-topological crystal.